christianjans/MesoNet/README.md

 [install and set up a DeepLabCut environment](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md).
 We recommend using their supplied Anaconda environments.
-2. Activate the DeepLabCut environment (as described above, usually `activate DEEPLABCUT` on Windows or `source activate DEEPLABCUT` on Linux/Mac.
+2. Activate the DeepLabCut environment (as described above, usually `activate DEEPLABCUT` on Windows or `conda activate DEEPLABCUT` on Linux/Mac.
 3. Clone this git repository: `git clone https://github.com/bf777/MesoNet.git`
 * NOTE: If you are on Windows, please clone the repository to a location on `C://` as the git repository search function does not currently support other drives.
 5. Enter the git repository folder using `cd mesonet`, then run `python setup.py install` to install additional